Polish mobile operator Play says plans Warsaw IPO

-WARSAW Polish mobile phone operator Play plans an initial public offering of existing shares on the Warsaw stock exchange, it said on Monday.
+WARSAW (Reuters) - Polish mobile phone operator Play plans an initial public offering of existing shares on the Warsaw stock exchange, it said on Monday.

 The company hired J.P.
 Morgan, BofA Merrill Lynch and UBS Investment Bank as global coordinators, as well as Bank Zachodni WBK and DM PKO BP as co-offering and book building co-managers.